Tamagawa Products for Elliptic Curves Over Number Fields: Examples

 \end{example}

-\begin{example} We computed the Tamagawa trivial proportions for some real quadratic fields.
-Below we have \Cref{figrealquads} and \Cref{figrealquadsavg} demonstrating the spread of $P_{\Tam}(\Q(\sqrt{D}),1)$ a, for square-free $2 \leq D < 10^4$.
+\begin{example} \Cref{figrealquads} (resp. \Cref{figrealquadsavg}) displays the spread of the proportion of Tamagawa trivial curves (resp. the average Tamagawa product) across square-free real quadratic fields $\mathbb{Q}(\sqrt{D})$ for $2 \leq D < 10^4$.

 In \Cref{figrealquads}, one can see that $P_{\Tam}(\Q(\sqrt{D}), 1)$ does not have a normal distribution, nor does it resemble a skewed normal distribution.
 Instead, there appear to be three distinct sections, from $\approx 0.26$ to $\approx 0.36$, from $\approx 0.41$ to $\approx 0.57$, and from $\approx 0.58$ to $\approx 0.75$.
 These three distinct regions correspond to how 2 behaves at any particular field.
 The left-most section corresponds to fields where 2 splits, the middle section corresponds to fields where 2 ramifies, and the right-most section corresponds to fields where 2 is inert.
 This leads us to many possible questions.
 Is the distribution uniform or random among each section?
 Are the proportions dense on any interval?
 How might these generalize over different degree fields?
 Are there always gaps between the sections?
 In \Cref{figrealquadsavg}, we see that $L_{\Tam}(Q(\sqrt{D}),-1)$ also does not have a normal distribution, but instead has two distinct sections.
-This leads to further questions, such as how do these sections relate to those for $P_{\Tam}(Q(\sqrt{D}),1)$?
-Though we do not answer these questions in our paper, they are a noteworthy topic for future study. \end{example}
+This leads to further questions, such as how do these sections relate to those for $P_{\Tam}(Q(\sqrt{D}),1)$? \end{example}